gcattan/Le-Point-Technique/June2023/notes_llm/notes_llm.md

 Few-Shot Learning (FSL) is a Machine Learning framework that enables a pre-trained model to generalize over new categories of data (that the pre-trained model has not seen during training) using only a few labeled samples per class.

-Few-Shot learning (LSL) is where we prompt the model with a few examples so that it picks up on the pattern and style we’re going for.
+Few-Shot learning (LSL) is where we prompt the model with a few examples so that it picks up on the pattern and style we are going for.

 ### What is RLHF training?